faenrandir/a_careful_examination/documents/the_dominant_narrative_cannot_be_sustained/the_dominant_narrative.md

+---
+title: The Dominant Narrative and Apologetic Fallback
+layout: page
+---

 # The Dominant Narrative

 Many apologists admit that the standard Mormon narrative we are taught to believe in Church is difficult to sustain given the data: